spacemonkey92/MiniMart/README.md

 6. Checkout

 ## UI
-The has a total of 2 Major screen (Sketch File Attached)
+The app has a total of 2 Major screen (Sketch File Attached)
-1. Products List
+1. View Products List
-2. Cart (Integrated Checkout)
+2. View Cart (Integrated Checkout)

 ## Product Architecture : MVVM
 This project is build on MVVM architecture leveraging on RxSwift’s reactive programming.
-The “View” and “ViewModel” binding is done with RxSwift and persisting the Model data into SQLite is done with SQLite.Swift frame work
+The “View” and “ViewModel” binding is done with RxSwift and persisting the "Model" data into SQLite is done with SQLite.Swift framework

 The major Components of the Project are